-Here we offer a short list of small places we love, where you will appreciate Florentine art and our way-of-life.
+Here is a short list of places we love – places where you will learn to love Florentine art and way of life.

 RESTAURANTS WE RECOMMEND